 May 22, 1718: With a flotilla made up of the Queen Anne’s Revenge, Adventure, Revenge and a small Spanish sloop captured off Florida, Blackbeard blockades Charles Town (Charleston), a wealthy South Carolina port.
 The pirates plunder merchant ships and seize the passengers and crew of the Crowley, a 178 ton ship bound for London carrying barrels of pitch, tar and rice.
 Some of Charleston’s most prominent citizens are on board the Crowley.
 After Royal Gov. Robert Johnson meets Thache’s demand for a chest of medicine and some 4000 pieces of eight valued at £1000, Blackbeard releases some 80 nearly naked hostages and sails up the coast for North Carolina.
 Medical artifacts from that medicine chest recovered from the wreck site of the Queen Anne Revenge include; a urethral syringe used to treat syphilis, pump clysters to pump fluid into the rectum, a porringer which may have been used in bloodletting treatments, and a cast brass mortar and pestle used in preparing medicine.

-June 10, 1718: On or about this day, Blackbeard ran his flagship, the Queen Anne’s Revenge aground at Old Topsail Inlet, now Beaufort Inlet, North Carolina.
+June 9, 1718: On this day, Blackbeard runs his flagship, the Queen Anne’s Revenge aground at Old Topsail Inlet, now Beaufort Inlet, North Carolina.
 He attempts to kedge the Queen Anne’s Revenge off the bar using his sloop Adventure but runs her hard aground also.
 His cohort, Stede Bonnet, leaves for Bath, NC to seek a pardon from Gov. Charles Eden.
 When Bonnet returns he finds the Queen Anne’s Revenge stripped and former Adventure captain David Herriott marooned on Bogue Banks with Blackbeard’s remaining pirate crew.
 A contemporary account by Ellis Brand of the Virginian guardship Lyme relates; “On the 10 June or thereabouts a large pyrate Ship of forty Guns with three Sloops in her company came upon the coast of North Carolina ware they endeavour’d To goe in to a harbour, call’d Topsail Inlett, the Ship Stuck upon the barr att the entrance of the harbour and is lost: as is one of his sloops.”

 June 1718: Blackbeard takes his pick of booty and crew, travels to Bath, NC and receives the “gracious pardon” of the Royal Proclamation from Governor Charles Eden.
 Finding unaccustomed hospitality from a town in need of an economic boost, he decides to take a wife and settle at Plum Point, on the eastern side of Bath Creek.
 He anchors his sloop at Ocracoke Island, NC.